 Although hair loss has few physically harmful effects, it can be psychologically damaging.
 Seeing your once-lustrous locks fall out by the bunch day in and day out can cause emotional suffering, anxiety, and even depression.
 This, in turn, can manifest into personal and work-related problems.
 Failure to find a solution can leave many very distressed.

 Psoriasis, thought to be an immune system disorder, is a chronic disease with no cure, typically considered to be a moderate to severe skin illness.
 However, it is not contagious.
 There are effective treatments available today that can help keep your symptoms at bay.
-This article will answer all your questions about the disorder, the most important ones being: can scalp psoriasis cause hair loss?
+This article will answer all your questions about the disorder, the most important ones being: Can Psoriasis Cause Hair Loss on the Scalp?
 Is it reversible?
 It is true that the hair grows back after the treatments?

 Table of Contents